 6. The Great Pyramid of Giza, Egypt

 The Great Pyramid of Giza, one of the Seven Wonders of the Ancient World, is the oldest and largest of the three Egyptian pyramids residing outside El Giza, Egypt.
-The pyramids were constructed approximately between 2550 and 2490 B.C., when Egypt was one of the greatest powers in the world. when Egypt was one of the greatest powers in the world.
+While the precise details of the pyramid’s construction remain a mystery, it is estimated that the place was completed around 2560 – 2540 B.C, when Egypt was one of the greatest powers in the world. when Egypt was one of the greatest powers in the world.
 Each massive limestone pyramid was built by a different pharaoh to become his own tomb.

 Physicists have found that the Pyramid concentrates electromagnetic energy inside its chambers, which might confirm scientifically that the Pyramid is an energy vortex.
 Journalists claim that the Pyramid’s energy-bearing properties are likely a coincidence and that the builders (more than 4,000 years ago) probably had no idea; however, it is intriguing to consider the opposite.
 Perhaps the ancient Egyptians designated this location or used this building material for the pyramids because they could feel the energy there.